fengchenLBL/gcp-gpu-dws-nersc25/README.md

    - If deployment failed: comment out the line with `zones` No other changes are needed unless you want to tweak node counts, GPU types, or other settings.

-7. **Install Google HPC Toolkit (if not already installed)**: The blueprint uses the Google HPC Toolkit (formerly Cluster Toolkit) to deploy.
+7. **Install Google HPC Toolkit (if not already installed)**: The blueprint uses the Google Cluster Toolkit to deploy.

 8. **Deploy the Slurm cluster**: Use the HPC Toolkit CLI to create the deployment from the blueprint:
    ```